ptrkplka/qbr-with-guizero/README.md

 I'm using this repo as a fallback if something acts up with my SD-card of my Raspberry Pi 4b. (again) Adding to this, I do not own most of the files from this repo.
 All the credit goes to the brilliant owner of it (Kkoomen).
-Their work helped me go further in my research and approaching the finish line of my last year project before going to university.
+Their work helped me go further in my research and approaching the finish line of my last year project before going to college.

 # Qbr